-Weight lifting increases your body's ability to burn fat during and after exercise.
-Your body uses more oxygen, it requires more caloric expenditure and an increased metabolic rate.
+Weight lifting increases your body's ability to burn fat during and after exercise - your body uses more oxygen, requires more caloric expenditure and it increases your metabolic rate.
 As you increase strength and lean muscle mass, your body uses calories more efficiently.

-Those who lift weights are less likely have heart disease risk factors such as a large waist circumference, high triglycerides, elevated blood pressure, and elevated glucose levels.
+Those who lift weights are less likely to have heart disease risk factors such as a large waist circumference, high triglycerides (blood fats), elevated blood pressure, and elevated glucose levels.

 Osteoporosis is the decrease in bone density that weakens the bone structure.
-The risk of osteoporosis increases with age and women are about 4 times more likely than men to develop it because bone loss speeds up for several years after the menopause as the ovaries stop producing oestrogen.
-One way to stimulate the increase in bone density is to repeatedly use greater than normal loads on the bones that can be achieved with resistance training.
+The risk of osteoporosis increases with age and women are four times more likely than men to develop it because bone loss speeds up after the menopause as the ovaries stop producing oestrogen.
+One way to increase bone density is to repeatedly use greater loads on the bones which can be achieved through resistance training.
 New formation of bone develops on the bone’s outer surface, creating stronger bones that are less likely to fracture.
 Because of bone and muscle loss, postmenopausal women should continue regular progressive resistance training as long as their health allows.

-Lengthens the time of sleep the night after training.
-Aiding in your ability to fall asleep faster, sleep deeper.
-You will also be less restless as you sleep.
-It can also release the worries some ladies have.
+Weight lifting increases sleep afterwards, aiding your ability to fall asleep faster and sleep deeper.
+You will also be less restless as you sleep and it can also release some of your worries.

 After women reach the age of 30, muscle density starts to decrease and the trend continues with ageing.
 Lean body mass can decrease 15 percent between the ages of 30 and 80.
 This loss is accompanied by a decrease in overall strength.
 Follow a well-planned resistance training program that increases the size of muscle fibres and this will help combat the age-related loss of muscle that normally occurs in women.